diogoaurelio/schedoscopeWiki/Scheduling.md

 #### Invalidating Views

-You can force the rematerialization of a view by sending it the `invalidate` command.
+You can force the rematerialization of a view by sending it the `invalidate` command (see also [Command Reference](Command Reference)).
 The view will then enter the `receive` state again; upon receiving a subsequent `materialize` command, it will consequently be recomputed.

 Example: